sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     - `"hotkey: ctr+z"` (to pause the process)
     - `CTRL + C` (to terminate the process)

-- How to check the disk usage?
+- How to check the disk usage in files?
-    - `df -h` - disk free -h to show in human redable format
+    - `df -h` - disk free to see disk space usage. -h to show in human redable format

 - How to check the IP address?
     - `hostname -i`